Children's Community Nursing Service, Richmond

 A letter will be sent to your GP when you start IV therapy.
 If you need to see a doctor during the treatment, we will arrange this.

-IV catheters
+IV lines

-The catheter allows us to give you medicines directly into your bloodstream without needing to give you a separate injection each time.
+The line allows us to give you medicines directly into your bloodstream without needing to give you a separate injection each time.
 Some drugs cannot be given through a small vein in your arm or leg.
 It can also be used to take blood samples, saving you from repeated needle pricks.

 - to a vein close to your shoulder (in which case, it is a called a midline catheter)